bgrass2721/ENSAI-2A-projet-info/README.md

 # ENSAI-2A-projet-info

 This are the following steps to use our application
-## : Application à avoir
+## : Application

-You should use the SSPCoud datalab to use our application
+You should use the SSPCloud datalab to use our application

-- Launch [Visual Studio Code], to do so :
+- Launch a custom version of [Visual Studio Code], to do so :
-  - [ ]go on the github of L. Deneuville https://ludo2ne.github.io/ENSAI-2A-Projet-info/doc/tp/tools.html#custom-service
+  - [ ] go on the github of L. Deneuville https://ludo2ne.github.io/ENSAI-2A-Projet-info/doc/tp/tools.html#custom-service
   - [ ] click on the link SSPCloud
 - [Python 3.13](https://www.python.org/)